nuistzhou/nuistzhou.github.io/_posts/2020-04-09-Use database index properly.markdown

     - Notebook
 ---

-> This is a notebook including what I have read and summarized from the website: [use-the-index-luke](https://use-the-index-luke.com/), all figures are from here as well.
+> This is a notebook including what I have learned and summarized from the website: [use-the-index-luke](https://use-the-index-luke.com/), all figures are from here as well.

 ## Chapter 1.
 Anatomy of an Index
 ### Leaf nodes